-The graduate Acoustical Studies program is led by Professor Ian Bryan Hoffman, and is taught by faculty from across the disciplines of engineering, music, recording, acoustic design and architecture, each deeply engaged in the field of acoustics, both academically and professionally.
+The graduate Acoustical Studies program is taught by faculty from across the disciplines of engineering, music, recording, acoustic design and architecture, each deeply engaged in the field of acoustics, both academically and professionally.

 Elective courses are determined on an individual basis, to complement students’ specific interests.
 Students are welcome to take a variety electives, at Peabody, in music theory or musicology, recording & production or new media.
 Students are also open to take elective courses within the Whiting School of Engineering or the Krieger School of Arts & Sciences at Johns Hopkins University, as they are qualified and prepared, based on their previous education.

 The program course requirements are noted below.
 While listed loosely in order of content sequence, the precise sequencing of courses changes with each student cohort, and with each student’s individual schedule and electives.